clflhq/coinfra-get-started/README.md

 Refer to [here](https://github.com/solana-labs/solana-web3.js/blob/master/README.md#installation) for more detail

-If you use the browser bundle, you don't have to install it.
+If you use the browser bundle, you don't have to install it

 ### Run Solana test validator

 Install the latest Solana release from https://docs.solana.com/cli/install-solana-cli-tools

-Use `solana-test-validator` command in order to run your test validator
+Use `solana-test-validator` command in order to run your test validator on your local machine

 ## Usage